hendidwipurwanto/Weather-Forecast/README.md

 # Weather-Forecast
-This repo use to store the practical test from extramile
+This repo use to store the practical test from Xtramile